theholy7/theholy7.github.io/_posts/2024-11-21-love-letter-to-virtual-coffee.md

 * My Portuguese heritage: we love coffee and talking over coffee.
 * My old Science Management teacher who introduced the term “management by coffee” to me.

-If, however, you don’t share this passion at all, here is rule number one: all virtual coffees should be optional.
+If, however, you don’t share this passion at all, here is rule number one: *all virtual coffees should be optional*.
 No one should be forced to participate; just encourage people lightly and hope for the best.
 But if you are on the fence about these social events, let me share a few more tips to make your experience better.
 I hope I am able to help you break through the initial awkwardness of these virtual coffees and embrace them.